Dictionary

 Access Point (AP)

-An access point is a facilitator that can be used to send and receive messages in for example Peppol or other channels.
+An access point is a facilitator that can be used to send and receive messages on Peppol, NemHandel, or another channel.
 Both the sender and receiver of a document use an access point.
 You can think of it as a mailserver.

 Channel